-#oneaday is a blog collective which started on Twitter.
-It is an attempt to write something every day, originally for a whole year, but I’ve since gone well beyond that.
-A “day” is not measured on the calendar, but rather it’s the period of time between when you wake up and when you go to bed.
-This means that night owls like me can feel free to post in the early hours, if that’s your thing.
+#oneaday was a blog collective which started on Twitter.
+It was an attempt to write something every day, originally for a whole year, but I subsequently went well beyond that.
+A “day” was not measured on the calendar, but rather as the period of time between when you wake up and when you go to bed.
+This meant that night owls like me could feel free to post in the early hours.

-It is not an attempt to be particularly meaningful, funny or even good.
-Its purpose is to get us writing.
+It was not an attempt to be particularly meaningful, funny or even good.
+Its purpose was to get us writing.
 Writing for ourselves.
 Learning the self-discipline required to just sit down and write every day.
 Not much.
 At least a paragraph.
-I’ve set myself my own personal target of at least 500 words per post.
+I set myself my own personal target of at least 500 words per post.
 Simple enough, right?

-If other people happen to enjoy what we write, so much the better.
-If they don’t?
+If other people happened to enjoy what we write, so much the better.
+If they didn’t?
 That’s fine too, because the reason we write is for the love of writing, and for the enjoyment and sense of satisfaction that non-stop creativity brings.

-It’s a challenge, yes.
-And not everyone who started is going to stick it out for very long.
-But even those people who have chosen to stop now have undoubtedly learned something from the whole experience.
-Even if it’s just “I never want to do that ever again!”
+It was a challenge, yes.
+And not everyone who started stuck it out for very long.
+But even those people who chose to stop undoubtedly learned something from the whole experience.
+Even if it was just “I never want to do that ever again!”

 I was the last of the original #oneaday gang to keep posting things on a regular basis, but I kept going out of a sense of pride and stubbornness.
 I remained true to the original intentions of the project, only drawing things to a close after a mighty 2,541 days!

 Only creatives with diamond-hardened intestinal fortitude do this thing so I’m in.
 Besides, I’ve always wanted to be cool like Pete. 🙂

 I’ve always wanted to be cool like Pete AND Chris.
 Double Vicarious Coolness!